Generic Name: acetaminophen and codeine (a SEET a MIN o fen and KOE deen)

 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Before taking this medicine

-You should not use this medicine if you are allergic to acetaminophen or codeine, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+You should not use this medicine if you are allergic to acetaminophen or codeine, or if you have:

 Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-Do not breast-feed while taking acetaminophen and codeine.
-This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.
+Do not breast-feed.
+Codeine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take acetaminophen and codeine?

-Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away opioid medication is against the law.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
+Selling or giving away acetaminophen and benzhydrocodone is against the law.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using this medicine.